Acousto-optic reconstruction of exterior sound field based on concentric circle sampling with circular harmonic expansion: Simulation

+As discussed in Section II, various techniques are currently employed for interior sound field reconstruction.
+From the most widely used categories, we selected three representative algorithms: FBP, which exemplifies the group utilizing uniform projection structures; ART, which represents the group employing non-uniform projection structures; and PWE, which characterizes the group leveraging wave expansion properties.
+As for the evaluation criteria, we have chosen to evaluate the reconstructed sound field through visualization, calculate the reconstruction errors compared to the original sound field, and use the most common metric, normalized mean square error (NMSE), for cases where the sound source is at a central (center) or off-center position, as well as for both cases with and without Gaussian noise in the sound field.
 To ensure fair comparisons, we maintained a uniform number of projections (M$\,$=$\,$2232) across different reconstruction algorithms: FBP, ART, PWE, and the proposed CHE-based approach.
 In the case of the PWE method, our simulations entailed the use of 200 plane waves.
 In the exterior sound field reconstruction problem, the sound source is designated to be positioned at the center of the sound field.
 We define the distance from the sound source to the laser path as $R$, where $R_\mathrm{min}\leq$ $R \leq R_\mathrm{max}$.
 In the simulation and experimental result images presented in this article, two circles with radii $R_\mathrm{min}$ = 0.3\,m and $R_\mathrm{max}$ = 0.6\,m are consistently depicted.
 To assess the efficacy of sound field reconstruction through visualization, we are only concerned with the sound field region within the boundaries defined by two circles $R_\mathrm{min}$ and $R_\mathrm{max}$.

-Figure~\ref{fig:05} depicts the reconstructed sound fields and reconstruction errors of the four methods: FBP, ART, PWE, and CHE.
-These reconstructions were performed with the sound sources located at the central coordinates (0, 0).
-We employed $N\,$=$\,10, 15, 20, 30, 40$ for CHE for frequencies: 1$\,$kHz, 2$\,$kHz, 4$\,$kHz, 8$\,$kHz, and 16$\,$kHz, respectively.